 If you need more information about particular tools or ideas presented here, ITS Staff is available to answer your questions and meet you for a consultation.
 Let us know by submitting a request for a consultation.

 Below are resources collected from our own community on the lessons we’ve learned from pandemic teaching and learning.
-These resources may help your planning and tweaking of your Fall course or help you respond to unexpected events as the semester unfolds.
+These resources may help your planning and tweaking of your Spring course or help you respond to unexpected events as the semester unfolds.

 - Student Reflections on Teaching Practices Worth Keeping in a Post-Pandemic Pomona